mjameer/retry-with-spring-boot/README.md

 # retry-with-spring-boot

-Add @EnableRetry in main class
+Add @EnableRetry in the main class

-Add Retryable in the service class that needs retry as follows:
+Add Retryable to the service class that needs a retry as follows:

 ```
 @Retryable(value = HttpStatusCodeException.class, maxAttempts = 3, backoff = @Backoff(3000),
  exclude = HttpClientErrorException.class)
 ```

-Add  @Recover to Handle the exception and return the object as per the requirment from here.
+Add  @Recover to Handle the exception and return the object as per the requirement from here.